FC Dallas: Rivalries

 FC Dallas' main rival is the Houston Dynamo in the Texas Derby.
 The two teams reside in the same state and compete for El Capitan, a working replica Civil War cannon that goes to the regular season victor.

 Animosity grew between fans and players of FC Dallas and the Colorado Rapids, mainly sparking from Colorado players' comments towards the fans and Colorado's victories over FC Dallas in the 2005 and 2006 MLS Cup Playoffs.

 In addition to the Texas Derby, the team also competes in two other MLS rivalry cups.
 The Brimstone Cup against the Chicago Fire, so named for the allusions to fire in both teams' names when FC Dallas was the Dallas Burn, was inaugurated by the fans in 2001.
 The Lamar Hunt Pioneer Cup has been contested against Columbus Crew SC since 2007.
 It is named after Lamar Hunt, who was an investor in both teams.
 Due to league expansion and realignment, FC Dallas only plays Chicago and Columbus once a year now in the regular season, which has led to decreased importance of these two rivalry cups, especially when compared to the Texas Derby.

-The burgeoning Copa Tejas rivalry, which pits all three Texas MLS teams, has enhanced the club's rivalry with Austin FC.
-The two have played one playoff match, in 2022, which Austin won.
+The Copa Tejas rivalry, which pits all three Texas MLS teams, has enhanced the club's rivalry with Austin FC.
+The two clubs have played one playoff match, in 2022, which Austin won.